boly38/node-mongotools/tests/README.md

 Update MT_MONGO_PORT, and if required MT_MONGO_USER, MT_MONGO_PWD

+In order to run unit test:
+    . ./env/initEnv.test.sh

 If you would like to play dropbox test, you may setup MT_DROPBOX_TOKEN too.

 ## Run tests